clojurewerkz/welle.docs/articles/getting_started.md

 ## Welle Overview

 Welle is an idiomatic Clojure client for Riak.
 It is simple and easy to use, strives to support every Riak 1.0+ feature, has next to no performance overhead compared to the official Java client and is well maintained.

 ### What Welle is not

 Welle is not a replacement for the Riak Java client, instead, Welle is symbiotic with it.
 Welle does not try to offer object/document mapping functionality or introduce abstractions on top of what Clojure and Riak have.
-With Welle, you work with native
-Clojure and Java data structures like maps, vectors, strings, dates and so on.
-This approach has pros and cons but (we believe) closely follows
-Clojure's philosophy of reducing incidental complexity.
+With Welle, you work with native Clojure and Java data structures like maps, vectors, strings, dates and so on.
+This approach has pros and cons but (we believe) closely follows Clojure's philosophy of reducing incidental complexity.
 It also fits key/value data model of Riak very well.

-## Supported Clojure versions
+## Supported Clojure Versions

-Welle is built from the ground up for Clojure 1.3 and later.
+Welle requires Clojure 1.4+.

-## Supported Riak versions
+## Supported Riak Versions

 Welle supports Riak 1.4 and later versions.
 Please note that some features may be specific to Riak 1.4 or later versions.